maatheusgois-dd/maatheusgois-dd/README.md

 ---

-💼 Working at <strong>DoorDash</strong> as a Software Engineer
+💼 Working at <strong>DoorDash</strong> as a iOS Software Engineer
-🧠 Passionate about distributed systems, backend infrastructure, and developer experience
+🧠 Passionate about iOS and developer experience
-🎓 Former intern at iFood & Trybe

 ---